gcoop-libre/ansible-role-ssh/README.md

 This property enables the use of IPv6 on the OpenSSH client.

-    ssh_client_remote_hosts: []

-List of hosts which connection will be affected by this configuration.

-    ssh_client_ports:
-      - 22

-Default port of the outgoing connections.

-    ssh_client_identities: []

-Restrict the identity files that will be used for connections.

     ssh_client_cbc_required: False

 Enables using `ciphers` with (`insecure`) CBC algorithms on the OpenSSH client.